cross and crucifix banner

 Seymour bridges the studies that culminated in the early modern Catholic period and the historical writings in the 19th century.
 Following the Council of Trent, a number of Church scholars, such as Justin Lipsius (1547-1606) and Jacob Gretser (1562-1625), traced the development of the cross in history.
 Such writing justifying sacred images stopped around the end of the 17th century, having established the principles that would last into the modern era.(1)

-Two works from the sixties are very good.
+Two works from the Sixties are very good.
 Perhaps the best overview is by the Anglican liturgical scholar, Cyril E. Pocknee, Cross and Crucifix: In Christian Worship and Devotion (1962).
-This book is one that appears as the main reference in most recent encyclopedias, such as the Grove Dictionary of Art.
 The second work is beautifully illustrated by the Canadian artist Norman Laliberte.
 He collaborated with Edward N. West to produce The History of the Cross (1960), a work that touches on most of the critical developments of the cross.

-Several collectors have organized their collections for display.
+Several collectors have created museums for their collections.
 One is the Rainbow Hogan Museum of the Cross, Wickenberg, Arizona, just outside of Phoenix.
 The owner, Lynda Jessen Gettig, wrote a book featuring the collection, The History of the Cross in Religious and Political Symbolism (1989).

 Another collection is the Carl Williams Cross Museum at the Cumberland Inn, Williamsburg, KY, close to Cinncinati.
 Dr. Robert O. Williams, a Baptist minister, donated his collection of over 7000 crosses in memory of his son to Cumberland College.
 A former Air Force chaplain, Williams reported his first cross as a small cross that he wore in a lapel on his uniform.
 The site lists his collection of books on the cross.